Andi-afk/Hibernate/README.md

 1. How to insert data into a database using Hibernate
 2. How to fetch data from a database using Hibernate
 3. How to update data from a database using Hibernate
+4. How to write in HQL, SQL, and HCQL.

+Step1: Get project directory hibernateExercisesBasic running on NETBEANS IDE.
+There are multiple ways to do so, one of them would be to download repository zip, unzip file, get project directory out and use the "Open Project" within the IDE.

+Class Guide: You have 3 classes, main class called HibernateApp and 2 other: Animal and Student.
+The persistence of the Student object will be provided as an example by the workshop presentors.
+The Animal class is expected to be finalized by the participants of the workshop.

+Step2:

 # Advanced Assignments
 1. ???